engloforte/cydran/md_docs/Examples.md

 	// Renders
 	...
 MYNAME ...

+		or if used in withInitializer

+	// Inside withInitializer callback function
+	stage.withCapability(scopeItemCapability)

 ``withInitializer`` - Allows the initialization to happen in pieces.
 A package can add its registry items to the registry and initialize things that are needed for it to perform correctly.